- 49 guests

 Discover the three-masted motorsailer Panorama, which can accommodate up to 49 passengers in 24 cabins.
 This state-of-the-art motorsailer has completed several Atlantic Ocean crossings and has sailed from the Seychelles to Monte Carlo and from the Black Sea to Tunis.
 Panorama boasts being one of the largest Greece-based megayachts available for charter.

 AdventureSmith Explorations’ Panorama review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our small ship cruise experts have been aboard the Panorama firsthand.
-Please read our Panorama review below then contact our small ship cruise experts to compare the Panorama with other small cruise ships sailing Mediterranean cruises, Panama cruises and Costa Rica cruises.
+Please read our Panorama review below then contact our small ship cruise experts to compare the Panorama with other small cruise ships sailing Mediterranean cruises.

 The Panorama lives up to her name with sweeping sight lines from two upper decks.
 Soak up some rays from a lounge chair on her teak decks.
 When the weather permits, appreciate the elegance of the Panorama’s full sails.
 While not a luxury cruiser, the Panorama is warmly decorated with gold and wooden interiors and she is sure to charm.